 The Scout Heritage Centre is open from February to November each year.
 Visits to the Adventure Centre are by appointment only.

-The Scout Heritage team work at the Heritage Centre each Monday, so Leaders are welcome to walk in off the street between the hours of 10am and 3pm.
-The Heritage Centre is also open to the general public on Mondays.
-Entry fee to the Scout Heritage Adventure Centre is \$5 per person, youth and adults.
-This also includes Leaders and parents.
+We are available on Mondays (except Public Holidays) between the hours of 10am and 3pm for drop In visits, advice for Leaders and the general public.
+Entry fee to the Scout Heritage Adventure Centre is \$5 per person, youth and adults (including Leaders and parents).
+For the general public we ask for a gold coin donation.

-Scout Heritage Victoria is extremely fortunate to have one of the best collections of Scouting memorabilia in Australia, if not worldwide.
-The recently completed and greatly improved Scout Heritage and Adventure Centre will showcase some of the finest Scouting memorabilia yet to be seen.
+Scout Heritage Victoria has one of the most comprehensive collections of Scouting memorabilia in Australia, if not worldwide.
+Our exhibit hall and interactive room showcases some of the most rare and finest Scouting memorabilia of Victorian Scouting.

 The Scout Heritage Centre has a wide range of interactive displays for both the youth members and Leaders to enjoy and to test their knowledge on their particular Section in Scouting.
 Scout Heritage Victoria has set up an extensive range of noteworthy and attention-grabbing activities that you can build into your programs.
-To arrange a visit, all you need to do is register an enquiry on the Scout Heritage website.
+Add a visit to the Centre for your Section program for Milestones and look out for Ideas for Special Interest Area projects.